Do you prefer to contact us by phone?

 The “qualified” electronic signature

-This signature is actually an advanced signature created by a qualified electronic signature creation tool and based on a qualified electronic signature certificate.
+• is created by a qualified electronic signature creation device, and

 Example

-Why we chose the Connective platform?
+Why did we choose the Connective (now Nitro) platform?

-Sign your document now? (in dutch)
+Sign your document now?

 Others also read